Pardok/RP2040-GNUBoy/README.md

 # GNUBoy SDL2 Port

 Port of GNUBoy for RP2040 (incl.
 Raspberry Pi Pico).
-Description is TBD.
+It was developed for [Waveshare 1.3inch LCD](https://www.waveshare.com/pico-lcd-1.3.htm), but can be ported to any device built around Pi Pico (or just RP2040 microcontroller).
+[PicoSystem](https://github.com/pimoroni/picosystem) for example!

 # Overview

-A Multiplatform Gameboy Emulator.
+A Multiplatform Game Boy (Color) Emulator.
 Free Software.

 GNUBoy is a cool, old piece of software.
 This fork focuses on a multiplatform SDL 2 port.
-Hopefully this codebase can be helpful to someone in the future or someone interested in learning about C, SDL, or emulator development.
+Hopefully this codebase can be helpful to someone in the future or someone interested in learning about C, SDL, microcontrollers or emulator development.

+Minimal requirements for you RP2040 device:
+- Less then 500KB of flash for small roms, like [Petris](https://github.com/bbbbbr/Petris), which provided with the code.
+- 160x144 screen, supports x1.5 scaling, so fits "perfectly"* on 240x240 screens as 240x216.
+- 8 buttons – 4 for D-pad, A, B Start and Select.

+*_Non-integer scaling is always not the best way to display retro games, you can read [here](https://emulation.gametechwiki.com/index.php/Scaling) why._

 Fork or contribute!
 Based on GNUBoy and licensed under GNU GPLv2